 Advanced CHF can also produce severe weakness, loss of appetite, and weight loss known as cardiac cachexia.
 These patients look as if they have widespread cancer, not heart disease.
 In fact, they are just as sick.

 About five million Americans have CHF, and more than a half-million more join the ranks each year.
 It's a very serious condition, but treatments have produced major advances.
 But to treat CHF, you first have to diagnose it "" and that's where BNP fits in.

-In CHF, the heart chambers are dilated, or enlarged.
+In congestive heart failure, the heart chambers are dilated, or enlarged.
 Heart muscle cells are stretched as the chambers swell with extra blood that can't be pumped out efficiently.
 The stretched muscle cells produce extra BNP, which pours into the bloodstream.
 And doctors now have simple, accurate, inexpensive tests to measure BNP in blood samples.
 A bedside test can even yield diagnostic information right in the Emergency Department.

 BNP is very helpful in diagnosing CHF.
 A normal BNP level is about 98% accurate in ruling out the diagnosis, freeing doctors to hunt for other conditions that may be causing shortness of breath or fluid retention.
-In most labs, levels below 100 picograms per milliliter (pg/ml) rule out CHF (the cutoff is 200 pg/ml for patients with kidney failure).
+In general, levels below 100 picograms per milliliter (pg/ml) rule out CHF (the cutoff is 200 pg/ml for patients with kidney failure).
 High BNP levels are less conclusive, but in patients with suspected CHF, levels of about 900 pg/ml in 50- to 75-year-olds or above 1,200 pg/ml in older patients support the diagnosis up to 90% of the time; most of the patients who do not have true CHF have elevated BNPs due to severe lung or kidney disease.
 The table below lists some of the conditions that can raise or lower BNP levels.

 Noncardiac conditions that change BNP levels